newhoa/victory-gtk-theme/README.md

 * A Gtk2 theme that works great for XFCE and LXDE (should work on MATE as well)
 * A somewhat functioning Gtk3 theme for Gtk 3.18 only
-* An XFWM4 window border theme
+* An XFWM4 window border theme (also a test HiDPI variant)
 * An Openbox window border theme

 It will work best on XFCE or LXDE.
 It will not work with Gtk 3.20+ Apps or Desktops for now.